 EXPLORE, Travel, and Learn in the Philippines:

-You are invited to apply for the 2019 NEXTGEN: ‘Pagbabalik’ (Coming Home) Travel Scholarship and travel with the Bayanihan Foundation to the Philippines scheduled from June 27 – July 7, 2019 (revised dates).
-In 2019, the Bayanihan Foundation will sponsor partial travel and accommodations to young adults ages 18 years old and above to visit the Philippines for 10 days.
+You are invited to apply for the 2020 NEXTGEN: ‘Pagbabalik’ (Coming Home) Travel Scholarship and travel with the Bayanihan Foundation to the Philippines scheduled from June 20 – July 4, 2020 (subject to change).
+In 2020, the Bayanihan Foundation will sponsor partial travel and accommodations to young adults ages 18 years old and above to visit the Philippines for 14 days.
 The immersion trip is coordinated to promote diaspora philanthropy; know more about Filipino culture; learn about the foundation’s sustainable projects; connect and develop the participant’s potential sustainable projects; and connect with relatives and the participant’s heritage.
-The NEXTGEN Travel Program is scheduled for June 27, 2019 to July 7, 2019 (revised) and travel to three different islands in the Philippines.
-You can download the revised NEXTGEN 2019 Travel Schedule and itinerary.
+The NEXTGEN Travel Program is scheduled for June 20, 2020 to July 4, 2020 (travel) and travel to three different towns in the Philippines including Manila, Tueguegarao, Cagayan, and Biabas, Bohol.
 You will have the opportunity to visit with the Bayanihan Foundation projects in the Philippines.
+You will also have the opportunity to participate in at least two service projects.
+You can download the draft NEXTGEN 2020 Travel Schedule and itinerary.
 Apply at this LINK.
-Apply no later than Tuesday, April 30, 2019 – 12 midnight (Pacific Time).
+Apply no later than Friday, February 14, 2020 – 12 midnight (Pacific Time).

 Travel Scholarship – What’s Covered, What’s Not